hassanabbas16/aws_s3_flutterflow/README.md

 ## Description

 Welcome to **aws_s3_flutterflow**!
 This repo is your go-to solution for integrating AWS S3 multipart uploads into a FlutterFlow app.
-It handles large file uploads efficiently with all the necessary API endpoints and Flutter code.
+It handles large file uploads (more than 5GB) efficiently with all the necessary API endpoints and Flutter code.

 ## Features